 “The President shall be Commander in Chief of the Army and Navy of the United States…”

 The presidency demands inspiring leadership and decisive action.
 It’s no surprise that of the 26 presidents who served in the military, twelve were generals.
 Presidents have been lauded and derided for their actions on the battlefield.
 Some even became national heroes at war’s end.
-But, which presidents have achieved the rank of general?
+But, which presidents were generals?

 1. George Washington